LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-The $f^9$ part of the spectrum based on the SSM of \cite{Hindmarsh:2019phv} does not seem to agree with the recent numerical studies of \cite{Jinno:2022mie} using the so-called Higgsless (HL) simulations, as well as with the analytical analysis of \cite{Cai:2023guc}.
-Hence, we consider a second template based on the results of the HL simulations.
-In this case, a spectrum proportional to $f^3$ is found at small frequencies, with $f$ and $f^{-3}$ scaling at intermediate and large $f$, respectively.
-The behavior at large frequencies is actually not in contradiction with that of \cite{Hindmarsh:2019phv} since their fit asymptotically tends to $f^{-4}$ but their numerical results show a $f^{-3}$ spectrum, being their fit accurate at small and moderate $f$.
-The difference between the two templates, which are described in Sec.~\ref{gw_sw}, is illustrated in Fig.~\ref{fig:example}.
+After a revision of the sound shell model in \cite{RoperPol:2023dzg}, the $f^9$ part of the spectrum has been shown to appear at $f \lesssim \lambda_\ast^{-1}$ only when the duration of the sound-wave sourcing is long, $\tau_{\rm nl}/\lambda_\ast \sim 1/v_f \gg 1$.
+The authors also show that this steep spectrum is followed by a linear and then a cubic scaling at smaller frequencies.
+The finding of a cubic scaling below $\lambda_\ast^{-1}$ is compatible with numerical studies of phase transitions following the Higgsless (HL) approach \citep{Jinno:2022mie,Caprini:2024gyk}, with the numerical study of sound waves using the {\sc Pencil Code} \citep{PencilCode:2020eyn} by \cite{Sharma:2023mao}, and with the analytical analysis by \cite{Cai:2023guc}.
+Hence, we considered a second template based on these updated results: a spectrum proportional to $f^3$ is considered at small frequencies, with $f$ and $f^{-3}$ scaling at intermediate and large $f$, respectively.
+For simplicity, we omitted the steep spectrum below the peak, since its prominence is dependent on the duration of the sound-wave regime and it is expected to be mostly relevant for weak phase transitions, which are of less importance for a potential detection with LISA.
+The behavior at large frequencies is not in contradiction with that of \cite{Hindmarsh:2019phv} since their fit asymptotically tends to $f^{-4}$ but their numerical results show a $f^{-3}$ spectrum, their fit being accurate at small and moderate $f$.
+The differences between the two templates, which are described in Sec.~\ref{gw_sw}, are illustrated in Fig.~\ref{fig:example}.

-The SGWB from the turbulent component is described in Sec.~\ref{gw_mhd}.
-It is based on the model presented and validated with simulations of MHD turbulence in \citet{RoperPol:2022iel}.
+The SGWB of the turbulent component is described in Sec.~\ref{gw_mhd}.
+It is based on the model presented and validated against simulations of MHD turbulence in \citet{RoperPol:2022iel}.
 This model has also been validated for purely kinetic turbulence in \cite{Auclair:2022jod}.
-Even though this model applies to non-helical fields, the numerical simulations in \cite{RoperPol:2021xnd} indicate that the resulting SGWB for decaying turbulence does not significantly depend on the fractional helicity.
-Therefore, we apply our findings to the case of helical magnetic fields as well, in particular when we consider the time evolution of the field (cf.~Fig.~\ref{fig:B_limits}).
+Although this model has been tested for non-helical fields, the numerical simulations in \cite{RoperPol:2021xnd} indicate that the SGWB sourced by decaying turbulence does not significantly depend on the fractional helicity.
+Therefore, we applied this template to the case of helical magnetic fields as well, in particular when we considered the time evolution of the field (cf.,~Fig.~\ref{fig:B_limits}).